-We do not own or operate manufacturing facilities and have no plans to develop our own clinical or commercial-scale manufacturing capabilities.
+We do not own or operate manufacturing facilities and have no plans to develop our own clinical or commercial- scale manufacturing capabilities.
 We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates and related raw materials for clinical and preclinical development, as well as for commercial manufacture if any of our product candidates receive marketing approval.
 The facilities used by third-party manufactures to manufacture our product candidates must be approved by the FDA and any comparable foreign regulatory authority pursuant to inspections that will be conducted after we submit an NDA to the FDA or any comparable submission to a foreign regulatory authority.
 We do not control the manufacturing process of, and are completely dependent on, third-party manufacturers for compliance with cGMP requirements for manufacture of products.
-If these third-party manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or any comparable foreign regulatory manufactures to maintain regulatory approval for their manufacturing facilities.
+If these third-party manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or any comparable foreign regulatory authority, their manufacturing facilities.
 In addition, we have no control over the ability of third-party manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
-If the FDA or any comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval for or market our product candidates, if approved.
-Our failure, or the failure of our third-party manufactures, to comply with applicable regulatory approval for or market our product candidates, if approved.
-Our failure, or the failure of our third-party manufactures, to comply with applicable regulators could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, seizures or recalls of product candidates or products, operating restric
+If the FDA or any comparable foreign regulatory authority does not approve these facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates or if it withdraws any such approval for or market our product candidates, if approved.
+Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, seizures or recalls of products and products, operating restrictions and criminal prosections and or any comparable foreign regulatory aproval, seizures or product candidates or products, o